 - Disability compensation

 - Job placement

 - Financial loans

-If you are a veteran, dealing with substance abuse, veteran affairs drug and alcohol rehab would be your first option to seek care.
+If you are a veteran dealing with substance abuse, Veteran Affairs drug and alcohol rehab would be your first option to seek care.
 However, there are numerous other options as well.
-If there is no available space in VA programs, or if the facility isn’t offering the care you want, then you can opt for other treatment providers.
+If there is no available space in VA programs, or if the facility isn’t offering the specific care options you want, you can opt for other treatment providers.

 Tricare is a healthcare program for retirees and military service members.
 Tricare supports veterans as well as active-duty military members by offering them health coverage.
-You can use this coverage with your veteran affairs benefits.
-Tricare offers a myriad of affordable and comprehensive health care coverage all around the world.
-Here are some treatments offered by Tricare:
+Tricare for substance abuse coverage can be used with your Veteran Affairs benefits for drug or alcohol rehab.
+Tricare offers a myriad of affordable and comprehensive healthcare options coverage all around the world.
+Some of the treatments offered by Tricare: